caseman/grease/doc/tutorial/tutorial3.rst

 .. note:: |Renderer| is an abstract base class much like |System| Like the latter, it not mandatory that custom renderers subclass |Renderer|, but it does serve to make the application code easier to understand.

 :meth:`create_lives_entities` describes its own purpose pretty well.
-It creates some stationary entities that look lke the player's ship to represent the extra lives remaining.
+It creates some stationary entities that look like the player's ship to represent the extra lives remaining.
 These will be displayed at the top-left of the window.

 Below we get to the heart of the matter, the :meth:`draw` method.
 All renderers must implement this method, which is called whenever the display needs to be updated: